LeToNode/Play2.0-CN-doc/javaGuide/main/templates/JavaTemplateUseCases.md

 ## Includes

 Again, there’s nothing special here.
-You can just call any other template you like (and in fact any other function coming from anywhere at all):
+You can just call any other template you like (or in fact any other function, wherever it is defined):

 ```html
 <h1>Home</h1>